 Whether you’re going overseas for a new job, to have a change of pace, or even if you have interest in learning the local culture and language, defining your goals as a couple is the first essential step that should be taken.

 Undeniably, you and your partner wish for a challenging yet fun experience together, but it’s crucial to discuss your specific expectations and aims of these expat dreams.
 Get to know how long both of you will be staying there for, when to return home or if travelling to neighbouring countries will also be an option.
-It’s necessary to ensure both of you are on the same page as this will pave the way for a successful relocation.
+It’s necessary to ensure both of you are on the same page as this will pave the way for couples relocating together.

 2. Manage stress properly